-289 To make the determination required by subpart (b), the Court extends the scope of the Monitor's authority to inquire and report on all MCSO internal affairs investigations and not those merely that are related to Class Remedial Matters N/A N/A 291 Monitor shall report to the Court on a quarterly basis whether MCSO has fairly, adequately, thoroughly and expeditiously assessed, investigated, disciplined and made grievance decisions consistent with the Order.
-N/A N/A 292 Monitor is to be given full access to all MCSO Internal affairs investigation or matters that have been the subject of investigation, Monitor shall comply with rights of principals under investigation Full and Effective Compliance 293 Monitor shall append its findings on MCSO's overall internal affairs investigations to the quarterly report produced to the Court N/A N/A 300 Uninvestigated untruthful statements made to the Court under oath by Chief Deputy Sheridan concerning the Montgomery investigation, the existence of the McKessy investigation, the untruthful statements to Lt.
+286 Monitor shall instruct PSB to initiate a confidential criminal investigation and oversee the matter or report to the appropriate prosecuting agency MCSO asserts Full and Effective Compliance 287 Persons receiving discipline approved by Monitor shall maintain any rights they have under Arizona law or MCSO policy Full and Effective Compliance 288 Monitor's authority will cease when the elements of the two subsections of this paragraph have been met N/A In Compliance 289 To make the determination required by subpart (b), the Court extends the scope of the Monitor's authority to inquire and report on all MCSO internal affairs investigations and not those merely that are related to Class Remedial Matters N/A N/A 291 Monitor shall report to the Court on a quarterly basis whether MCSO has fairly, adequately, thoroughly and expeditiously assessed, investigated, disciplined and made grievance decisions consistent with the Order N/A N/A 292 Monitor is to be given full access to all MCSO IA investigation or matters that have been the subject of investigation.
+Monitor shall comply with rights of principals under investigation Full and Effective Compliance 293 Monitor shall append its findings on MCSO's overall IA investigations to the report produced to the Court N/A N/A 300 Uninvestigated, untruthful statements made to the Court under oath by Chief Deputy Sheridan concerning the Montgomery investigation, the existence of the McKessy investigation, the untruthful statements to Lt.
 Seagraves and other uninvestigated acts of his do not justify an independent investigation N/A Deferred 337 When discipline is imposed by the Independent Disciplinary Authority, the employee shall maintain his or her appeal rights following the imposition of administrative discipline as specified by Arizona law and MCSO policy with the following exceptions with the two exceptions documented within the two subparagraphs Full and Effective Compliance